Cannabis Education in South Carolina

 Passing the Legislation

-While the proposed law did not pass this year, the legislative session lasts through 2018 meaning passage is still possible.
+While the proposed law did not pass this year, the new legislative session begins in 2019 meaning passage is still possible.
 To be effective however the facts and information need to become widely available.
 To that end the South Carolina Compassionate Care Alliance, and other advocacy organizations across the state, continue to hold education events and provide both printed and digital information that makes the case for Medical Marijuana in South Carolina today.

 Please consider donating to our organization so we can continue to host these educational events across the state, thank you.